 Dugin’s genuine fascist fascism claims not to be racist, but he has contrarily called for the massacre of Ukrainians because they are a:

 “race of degenerates that has crawled out of the sewer.
 Genocide is in order.”

 Views such as this led to him temporarily losing his academic post a few years ago, as he called for them to be massacred “without mercy”.

 Similarly he has sought to pit blacks against whites, supporting blacks and other non white races, whilst yet contrarily supporting Alt Right ideas of “Whiteness”.

 As he claimed in 2002:

 “I am a supporter of blacks.
 White civilisation- its cultural values and false dehumanising model of the world, built by them- there were no benefits.
 Everything is leading to the start of anti White pogroms on a planetary scale.
 Russia is saved only by the fact that we are not pure White.
 Predatory multinational corporations, oppressing and suppressing everyone else, besides MTV gays and lesbians, this is the fruit of White civilisation, which it is necessary to get rid of.
 So I am for reds, yellows, greens [political Islam or Muslims?] and blacks, but not for Whites.
-I’m wholeheartedly on the people of Zimbabwe.”
+I’m wholeheartedly on the side of the people of Zimbabwe.”

 Clearly, then, this is a very dangerous divide and conquer strategy of global destruction.
 Any means is justified to stop the threat of “western liberalism”, without distinguishing sufficiently between its classical and progressive forms.
 It makes no distinction either between different ethnicities that might come under the rubric of the “White race”.
 It sees “Whites” only in their entirety as a danger.
 Yet it is prepared to recruit any anarchic and radical influence in turn, if it can hasten war and racial confrontation, by claiming it supports Alt Right values of preserving “Whiteness”.